kiborroq/Java_piscine/J05/README.md

-In this tasks about using of the key mechanisms to work with PostgreSQL DBMS via JDBC.
+These tasks about key mechanisms to work with PostgreSQL DBMS via JDBC.